Blog 2) Orthostatic Tremor – Essentials of Advocating

 For understanding this is the characteristics of OT as described by (NORD)The National Organization of Rare Disorders;

 The main symptom of primary orthostatic tremor is the occurrence of a rapid tremor affecting both legs while standing.
 A tremor is involuntary, rhythmic contractions of various muscles.
 Orthostatic tremor causes feelings of “vibration”, unsteadiness or imbalance in the legs.
-The tremor associated with primary orthostatic tremor has such high frequency that it may not visible to the naked eye but can be palpated by touching the thighs or calves, by listening to these muscles with a stethoscope, or by electromyography.
+The tremor associated with primary orthostatic tremor has such high frequency that it may not be visible to the naked eye but can be palpated by touching the thighs or calves, by listening to these muscles with a stethoscope, or by electromyography.
 The tremor is position-specific (standing) and disappears partially or completely when an affected individual walks, sits or lies down.
 In many cases, the tremor becomes progressively more severe and feelings of unsteadiness become more intense.
 Some affected individuals can stand for several minutes before the tremor begins; others can only stand momentarily.
 Eventually, affected individuals may experience stiffness, weakness and, in rare cases, pain in the legs.
 Orthostatic tremor, despite usually becoming progressively more pronounced, does not develop into other conditions or affect other systems of the body.

 Some affected individuals may also have a tremor affecting the arms.
 In one case reported in the medical literature, overgrowth of the affected muscles (muscular hypertrophy) occurred in association with Primary Orthostatic Tremor.